rholi/Search/README.md

 ## Usage
-Use the hotkey Cmd+F7 on Mac or Ctrl+F7 on Windows and Linux or use the Command Palette to run the `Search` command
+Use the hotkey Cmd+F7 on Mac or Ctrl+F7 on Windows and Linux or use the Command Palette to run the `Search` command.

 ## Installation
 Use fman's